 Once you have read all that, I highly recommend the spin-off novel Jackdaw (this is all bold so you don’t miss it!), about one of the villains from Flight of Magpies.
 I hated windwalker Jonah Pastern in Flight of Magpies.
 I didn’t want to read his book.
 That would have been a mistake.
 Charles takes bad guy Jonah and basically says “yeah, he did a bad thing, but before that he was the love of someone’s life, and he hurt that person badly trying to protect him, and that person is still destroyed, and how in the world are these two guys going to fix this?”

 Jackdaw is the struggle of Jonah and his ex Ben to rebuild any kind of trust and connection between them while on the run from both magical and non-magical authorities.
 It’s unflinching in showing the cost of betrayal, how hard it is to repair a relationship, and the work it requires to forgive.
 Like being kicked in the heart repeatedly, but in a good way.
 (And diversity note, Jonah is dyslexic.)
+Content warning: an early scene between the two may veer too close to attempted sexual assault for some readers.

 This is another spinoff from Charm of Magpies, which includes some glimpses of what’s happening in Jackdaw, but I’m listing it separately here because you could read it as a standalone if you wanted.
 The cameos would mean more if you’d read them, but no big deal if you didn’t.

-A Queer Trade is the meet-cute-with-magic of Ned Hall, a black Londoner who collects and sells waste paper, and Crispin Tredarloe, an apprentice magician.
+A Queer Trade is the meet-cute-with-magic of Ned Hall, a Black Londoner who collects and sells waste paper, and Crispin Tredarloe, an apprentice magician.
 Crispin’s mentor dies and his papers are accidentally sold to Ned, leading to some bizarre magical events as the papers circulate in the city.
 Rag and Bone picks up a bit later, Ned and Crispin having been dating for some time while Crispin is studying under the magical authorities.

 I was gripped by the drama of Lucien and Stephen, then heartbroken over the struggles of Jonah and Ben, but it’s quite possible that Ned and Crispin might be my favorite couple in the Magpie-verse.
 They are really struggling for the first half of Rag and Bone, each insecure in a different way about what Crispin’s powers mean compared to Ned’s practical, working-class life.
 When Ned’s neighbor is magically murdered, it’s a blow right on the fracture line of their relationship, but Crispin tries SO hard to fix his mistakes even though he feels undeserving of Ned’s love.
 He just adores Ned, and I want to wrap him in a blanket and give him a cookie.
 Ned is intensely practical, very clear-eyed, and his character voice is stunning in its stripped-down wisdom and emotion.